-Guest access to computers is available in the Bartle Library, Science Library, and UDC Library Information Commons on a space available basis.
-The PCs in the Science and UDC Libraries are not available weekdays after 5 p.m. or on weekends.
-Community users will have access to the internet, Microsoft Office Suite, library e-resources, and printing up to 10 pages.
+Guest access to computers is available in Bartle Library, Science Library and UDC Library Information Commons on a space available basis.
+The PCs in Science and UDC Libraries are not available weekdays after 5 p.m. or on weekends.
+Community users will have access to the Internet, Microsoft Office Suite, library e-resources and courtesy printing up to 10 pages.

 Obtain a guest account from the Reader Services Desk.
 Accounts may only be used in the issuing library.
 Accounts are issued for a maximum of two hours per patron, per day.
 Researchers who are in need of more than two hours per day should contact the library ahead of time.
 Any person using a computer for non-academic purposes may be asked to yield the computer to a person with an academic need.